 Palmetto Community Health Care provides compassionate care for qualified patients age 18-64, including:

-Management of chronic health conditions such as COPD, diabetes, gastrointestinal issues, hypertension, obesity and thyroid disorders
+Management of chronic health conditions such as COPD, diabetes, hypertension, high cholesterol and thyroid disorders.

-Treatment for minor acute illnesses like bronchitis, sinus infections and influenza
+Treatment for minor acute illnesses like bronchitis, sinus infections, fevers, and sore throat.

-Onsite screenings for breast, uterine, lung and colon cancers.
+Screenings for breast, cervical, lung and colon cancers.

 Nutritional counseling for diabetes and obesity

 Resident of Lancaster or York County

 Have no health insurance coverage or veteran’s benefits and not covered by Medicaid/Medicare

 Have a household income up to 250% of the Federal Poverty Index Range

 To schedule an eligibility appointment, call 803-366-6337 and bring: